OVERVIEW: The Walmart Foundation broadly focuses its disease-related grantmaking through its state and local giving programs.

 IP TAKE: Walmart prefers a broad approach to its grantmaking, which makes it difficult to understand in what it seeks to invest.
 However, this approach also makes it easier for applicants to secure small- to medium-sized grants through the foundation's state and local giving programs.

 PROFILE: The philanthropic arm of its corporate sister, the Walmart Foundation invests millions annually in grantmaking.
 While it does not dedicate a specific program to disease grantmaking, the foundation conducts philanthropy through three focus areas: Opportunity, Sustainability, and Community.

-KEY INFO: The area of diseases does obviously not fall under one of the Walmart Foundation's three focus areas: Opportunity, Sustainability, and Community.
-However, these focus areas primarily govern its State and Community Giving programs, and in the past the foundation has supported other organizations that fight disease, such as the American Heart Association, through its National Giving program.
-Furthermore, the foundation says explicitly that it will consider proposals that fall outside of its focus areas in the State and Community programs, especially if they address the "unmet needs of underserved low-income populations."
+Due to the lack of a specific program through which to conduct grantmaking to disease issues, Walmart pursues such grantmaking through all three of its focus areas, which govern its State and Community Giving programs.
+In the past, the foundation has supported other organizations that fight disease, such as the American Heart Association, through its National Giving program.
+Furthermore, the foundation explicitly says that it will consider proposals that fall outside of its focus areas in the State Giving and Community programs, especially if they address the "unmet needs of underserved low-income populations."
 The State Giving page specifically mentions access to healthcare as an example of this.

 - Kathleen McLaughlin, President